testit-tms/api-client-golang/docs/TestSuiteWorkItemsSearchModel.md

 `func (o *TestSuiteWorkItemsSearchModel) UnsetWorkItemVersionIds()`

 UnsetWorkItemVersionIds ensures that no value is present for WorkItemVersionIds, not even an explicit nil
+### GetLinks

+`func (o *TestSuiteWorkItemsSearchModel) GetLinks() WorkItemLinkFilterModel`

+GetLinks returns the Links field if non-nil, zero value otherwise.

+### GetLinksOk

+`func (o *TestSuiteWorkItemsSearchModel) GetLinksOk() (*WorkItemLinkFilterModel, bool)`

+GetLinksOk returns a tuple with the Links field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLinks

+`func (o *TestSuiteWorkItemsSearchModel) SetLinks(v WorkItemLinkFilterModel)`

+SetLinks sets Links field to given value.

+### HasLinks

+`func (o *TestSuiteWorkItemsSearchModel) HasLinks() bool`

+HasLinks returns a boolean if a field has been set.

+### SetLinksNil

+`func (o *TestSuiteWorkItemsSearchModel) SetLinksNil(b bool)`

+ SetLinksNil sets the value for Links to be an explicit nil

+### UnsetLinks
+`func (o *TestSuiteWorkItemsSearchModel) UnsetLinks()`

+UnsetLinks ensures that no value is present for Links, not even an explicit nil
+### GetExternalMetadata

+`func (o *TestSuiteWorkItemsSearchModel) GetExternalMetadata() WorkItemExternalMetadataFilterModel`

+GetExternalMetadata returns the ExternalMetadata field if non-nil, zero value otherwise.

+### GetExternalMetadataOk

+`func (o *TestSuiteWorkItemsSearchModel) GetExternalMetadataOk() (*WorkItemExternalMetadataFilterModel, bool)`

+GetExternalMetadataOk returns a tuple with the ExternalMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalMetadata

+`func (o *TestSuiteWorkItemsSearchModel) SetExternalMetadata(v WorkItemExternalMetadataFilterModel)`

+SetExternalMetadata sets ExternalMetadata field to given value.

+### HasExternalMetadata

+`func (o *TestSuiteWorkItemsSearchModel) HasExternalMetadata() bool`

+HasExternalMetadata returns a boolean if a field has been set.

+### SetExternalMetadataNil

+`func (o *TestSuiteWorkItemsSearchModel) SetExternalMetadataNil(b bool)`

+ SetExternalMetadataNil sets the value for ExternalMetadata to be an explicit nil

+### UnsetExternalMetadata
+`func (o *TestSuiteWorkItemsSearchModel) UnsetExternalMetadata()`

+UnsetExternalMetadata ensures that no value is present for ExternalMetadata, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)